Teaching Repository

 Muscle force regulation

-Mechanisms explaining the regulation of muscle force: motor unit firing rate, recruitment, and external factors Passive and active mechanisms determine the net, muscle force.
-The latter is associated with the number of muscle fibers excited, and thus motor units...
+Passive and active mechanisms determine the net, muscle force.
+The latter is associated with the number of muscle fibers excited, and thus motor units recruited, and the rate at which muscle fibers are excited.
+The first three slides provide an approximate...

 read more